lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    Here, the *ReaxFF pair_style* is used with no control file.
+    Here, the *pair_style reaxff* is used with no control file.
     The *safezone* and *mincap* keywords have been added to avoid memory allocation issues, which sometimes can trigger the segmentation faults and *bondchk* failed errors.